 - Unwatched Videos

-The All button allows you to browse your full library at once, including the ability to filter and sort the contents.
-You can view your media in a list or grid layout, filter or sort it by a number of options, and even shuffle your library.
+The Browse view lets you access your full library at once, including the ability to filter and sort the contents.
+You can view your media by type, filter or sort it by a number of options, create smart playlists, and even shuffle your library.

-You can filter your libraries to find specific content, and sort them as desired.
+You can browse your libraries by type (such as Artists, Albums, or Tracks), filter them to find specific content, and sort them as desired.

-Note: Aside from selecting the UNWATCHED filter, only a single filter can be specified at a time.
+Note: Aside from toggling Unwatched Only or Synced Only, only a single filter can be specified at a time.
 For more advanced filtering such as search and combining multiple filters you can use the Plex Web app to create a smart playlist.

 Playlists / Channels

-Your playlists and channels are accessible right alongside your libraries in the home screen navigation menu.
+Your playlists and Plex channels are accessible right alongside your Plex libraries in the navigation menu.

 Playlists are presented with beautiful composite artwork helping you quickly recognize the media they contain.
-You can play or shuffle your favorite music playlist.
+You can play your Firefly playlist that has episodes in DVD order, shuffle your favorite music playlist, or even sync your “Marvel Movies” playlist to your device for offline viewing.

-Plex channels provide a portal to online content which can be accessed within the Plex Media Player app.
+Plex channels provide a portal to online content which can be accessed within the iOS app.

 Tip!: While it is possible to browse and view channels via the app, if you wish to add or remove channels, please use the Plex Web App.